GustavMaki/PersonalLog/README.md

         Entry: The text content of each entry.
         Datetime: Saves the complete date and time of entries creation.
         Date: Saves the date in a cleaner format for UX purposes.
+        User: Saves which account an entry was made on.
+        Star: Saves if entry is star/favorite marked or not (1/0).
+        Color: Saves the corresponding color each entry type.

 __________